Best ice cream makers 2025 – tried and tested by our expert team for effortless frozen treats at home

 Reasons to avoid

 A miniature marvel, this is one of our favorite ice cream makers.
 It’s $25, so it's one of the most affordable options, but it doesn’t skimp on design.
 It’s just really simple.
-The freezer bowl needs overnight chilling, but it’s small enough to keep stored in your freezer at all times.
-After freezing the bowl, you simply pour in your fridge-temperature mix and stir and scrape until it’s the perfect consistency.
-You’ll have ice cream results in 5 minutes, at most in ten.
+The freezer bowl needs overnight chilling, but it’s small enough to store in your freezer at all times.
+After freezing the bowl, you simply pour in your fridge-temperature mix and stir and scrape until it reaches the perfect consistency.
+You’ll have ice cream in just 5 minutes – ten at most.
 Once you’re finished, this small bowl is easy to clean and doesn’t demand the storage of bigger appliances.

-Rather than flipping a switch or turning a dial, this is a very hands on process.
-You can’t really do anything else for the five to ten minutes that you’re scraping and stirring your ice cream for.
+Rather than flipping a switch or turning a dial, this is a very hands-on process.
+You can’t really do anything else for the five to ten minutes that you’re scraping and stirring your ice cream.
 As a result, it can get a little messy, as you become the churner.
-It’s also worth noting that the lack of a paddle and motor leaves you with a slightly rougher texture too; it’s not the same professional churning technique.
+It’s also worth noting that the lack of a paddle and motor leaves you with a slightly rougher texture, too; it’s not the same professional churning technique.
 It’s also worth noting that this only makes 5 fl. oz, so it won’t make enough to feed a family.

 For more details you can read our full Zoku ice cream maker review